 You will receive by email a confirmation of your schedule, or details as to why you could not be registered for requested course(s).
 You will also receive instructions for using MyUAlbany, the University’s web-based registration system.

 If you are a visiting college student, it is your responsibility to discuss desired course(s) with your advisor at your home school to be sure that all prerequisites for the course(s) have been met and that the course(s) will transfer back to your school.
-To register for the Wintersession term, either apply online or complete the Nondegree Registration Application as a scanned email attachment to [email protected].
+To register for the Wintersession term, either apply online or complete and submit the Nondegree Registration Application as a scanned email attachment to [email protected].

 Visiting high school students must meet the guidelines for admission as stated under the admission section and may register for 100- or 200-level courses only.
 To register for the Wintersession term, complete the High School Application.

 General Studies Undergraduate Student

 A General Studies student is required to submit an application each semester he/she wishes to enroll.
-You may apply by mail, fax, online, or in-person.
-To apply and register for nondegree, undergraduate courses, apply online or use the Nondegree Registration Application as a scanned email attachment to [email protected].
+To apply and register for nondegree, undergraduate courses, apply online or complete and submit the Nondegree Registration Application as a scanned email attachment to [email protected].